The Rodman Law Group: Cannabis and Cannabinoid Attorneys

 Cannabinoids are chemical compounds secreted by the cannabis plant that act on the cannabinoid receptors in the brain.
 Cannabinoids imitate the complex endocannabinoid system within the body, which, simply put, helps cells communicate in order to maintain balance in the body.
 Endocannabinoids are produced naturally in mammals, phytocannabinoids are produced by plants such as the Cannabis Sativa L. plant, and synthetic cannabinoids, which are manufactured.
 Over 113 cannabinoids have been found int he Cannabis Sativa L. plant.

-There are some pharmaceutical drugs on the market today that utilize synthesized cannabinoids such as Marinol, Nabilone, and Rimonabant.
+There are already pharmaceutical drugs on the market that utilize synthesized cannabinoids, including Dronabinol and Cesamet, and naturally occurring Cannabidiol (CBD) has been approved for use for certain forms of epilepsy by the FDA in the drug Epidiolex, but there are far more that exist in nature that have yet to be studied.
 Cannabis plants are selectively bred for their cannabinoid content.
 Low-THC/high-CBD strains are bred for use in the industrial hemp industry or for CBD extraction, whereas the recreational cannabis market has bred high-THC and/or high-CBD strains for medical and recreational consumption.

 Here’s a list of the most common cannabinoids found in the Cannabis Sativa L. plant: